devart-ai-connectivity/.github/README.md

 30 days free trial &nbsp;•&nbsp; Self-hosted &amp; on-premises &nbsp;•&nbsp; Works with Claude, Copilot, JetBrains

-Devart AI Connectivity delivers self-hosted MCP servers that connect AI tools to databases and cloud applications through ODBC.
+Devart AI Connectivity is a suite of self-hosted MCP servers — secure middleware components that connect AI tools to databases and cloud applications through ODBC, developed and maintained by [Devart Ltd](https://www.devart.com).

 ## What Devart MCP Servers help you do

 - Connect AI tools to structured data sources without custom development for each source
-- Keep deployments self-hosted and on-premises
-- Keep data inside your infrastructure
+- Keep all data inside your own infrastructure
+- Avoid transmitting sensitive information through third-party cloud SaaS solutions
+- Minimize the risk of unauthorized access or data leakage
 - Use one MCP layer for multiple sources or a focused server for a specific source
 - Start quickly with a practical GUI-based configuration flow

 ## MCP Servers

 ### Universal MCP Server